idris-community/idris2-tutorial/src/Appendices/QTT.md

 1. Atkey's theory does not have subusaging, and so the quantity semiring in Atkey's paper is not ordered.
 2. In Atkey's theory, types can only be constructed in the erased fragment, which means it is impossible to construct a type at runtime.
 Idris 2 allows constructing types at runtime, but still uses the erased fragment when inside of type signatures.

-To resolve these differences, I directly observed how Idris 2's type system behaved in practice in order to determine where to deviate from Atkey's paper.

-While I tried to be as mathematically accurate as possible in this section, some accuracy had to be sacrificed for the sake of simplicity.
+While we have tried to be as mathematically accurate as possible in this section, some accuracy had to be sacrificed for the sake of simplicity.
 In particular, the description of pattern matching given here is substantially oversimplified.
 A proper formal treatment of pattern matching would require introducing an eliminator function for each datatype; this eliminator would serve to determine how that datatype's constructors interacted with quantity checking.
 The details of how this would work for a few simple types (such as the boolean type `Bool`) are in Atkey's paper above.
-I did not include these details because I decided that what I was describing was complicated enough already.

 <!-- vi: filetype=idris2:syntax=markdown -->